Mindfulness-Based Cognitive Therapy (MBCT)

 Find calm in the present moment.

-MBSR helps you develop a new relationship with stress by cultivating moment-to-moment awareness and compassionate acceptance.
+MBCT helps you develop a new relationship with stress by cultivating moment-to-moment awareness and compassionate acceptance.
 Rather than getting swept away by worry, rumination, or overwhelm, you'll learn to ground yourself in the present and respond to life's challenges with greater clarity and ease.

 How MBCT Works